-- 24.2.7.2 the fielder who was already off the field at the start of the break notifies an umpire in person as soon as he is able to participate, and either takes the field on the resumption of play, or his side is now batting.
+- on the resumption of play, or his side is now batting. - 24.2.7.2 the fielder who was already off the field at the start of the break notifies an umpire in person as soon as he is able to participate, and either takes the field on the resumption of play, or his side is now batting.
 Stoppage time before an umpire has been so notified shall not count towards unserved Penalty time. - 24.2.8 Any unserved Penalty time shall be carried forward into the next innings of the match, as applicable.